MojtabaMoodi/NCC_HBN_EEG/data_processing/README.md

 # EEG Data Processing Pipeline

 This comprehensive guide covers the entire EEG data processing pipeline, from raw data preprocessing to model training with PyTorch.
-The system has been completely refactored to eliminate code duplication and provide a clean, maintainable architecture.
+The system uses HDF5 format for efficient storage and streaming of large EEG datasets.

 ## Quick Start